 Cambria has a lot to offer visitors, including great shopping, beaches, scenery, outdoor recreational activities, and excellent dining spots.
 It is also located a very short drive from the popular Hearst Castle and the elephant seal rookery near San Simeon.

-If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or California road trip, be sure to consider spending some time in Cambria.
+If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or a loner California road trip, be sure to consider spending some time in Cambria.
 It is both a great weekend getaway for those of us living in California and a great stop for visitors wanting to explore the Central Coast.
-We’ll share our tips for planning your own trip to Cambria as well as our favorite spots in Cambria.
+We’ll share our tips for planning your own trip to Cambria as well as our favorite things to do in Cambria.

 Cambria is located along California’s Central Coast, almost exactly in between Los Angeles and San Francisco.
 It is located approximately 240 miles north of Los Angeles (3.5 to 4.5 hour drive), 240 miles south of San Francisco (3.5 to 4 hour drive), and 35 miles from San Luis Obispo (approximately 40 minute drive).